CES is one of the biggest tech events of the year and CES 2019 is showcasing a truckload of new gadgets that'll be launching in the next 12 months.

 TCL at CES 2019

 TCL and Roku have announced that they are working on an 8K version of the Roku TV, to launch in 2019.
 That will give you an integrated Roku experience without the need for a dongle or set-top box.
 In addition, TCL is working on new 4K HDR models with far field microphones for voice control and search.

 When and where is CES 2019?

-CES always takes place in Las Vegas Nevada, primarily due to the vast amount of hotel rooms and exhibit space in the city.
-The show takes place at the Las Vegas Convention Center but huge amounts of exhibitors also take meeting and showcase space in several other world-famous Las Vegas hotels such as The Venetian and Wynn.
+CES always takes place in Las Vegas, Nevada, primarily due to the vast availability of hotel rooms and exhibit space in the city.
+The show takes place at the Las Vegas Convention Center but a huge number of exhibitors also take space in other hotels such as The Venetian and Wynn.